 Thanks for flying PADOC

 And if you want to help us…!
 As you have probably noticed, some species are present in the app but are not illustrated with any good picture : unfortunately we have not been everywhere nor seen every cetacean !
 For those species, we would be more than happy if you had a good picture and would agree to show it in the app.
-You can contact us right here.
+You can contact us right here (..and of course don’t hesitate for any kind of suggestion that could improve the app).
 Thanks !

 Laurent Delrocq and Groupe de Recherche sur les Cétacés development team.